friimaind/pi-hole-droid/README.md

 Pi-hole Droid is an *unofficial* client that connects to your [Pi-hole](https://github.com/pi-hole/pi-hole) to show charts and statistics.

+It requires the new *Pi-hole 3.0 FTL* (released on 2 May 2017).
+Please update your Pi-hole!

 This is the repository of the Pi-hole Droid's opensource application available on [Google Play Store](https://play.google.com/store/apps/details?id=friimaind.piholedroid).

 **What is Pi-hole?**